ThisIsCad/dinobot/README.md

 Deployment
 ----------

 The only prerequisite is having Docker installed, and grabbing the docker image (which you may have to build yourself, see below).
-In this example, I've copied the source code to `/usr/src/circusbot` on my server, and am using a mounted volume to persist data across container restarts:
+In this example, I've copied the source code to `/usr/src/dinobot` on my server, and am using a mounted volume to persist data across container restarts:

 ```
-docker run -itd -v /usr/src/circusbot:/usr/src/app -v /usr/src/circusbot:/usr/src/app circusbot
+docker run -itd -v /usr/src/dinobot:/usr/src/app -v /usr/src/dinobot:/usr/src/app dinobot
 ```

 Configuration